-This handbook is presented to you because your son/daughter/ward has indicated a desire to participate in interscholastic athletics, and you have expressed your willingness to permit him/her to compete.
+This handbook is presented to you because your student-athlete has indicated a desire to participate in interscholastic athletics, and you have expressed your willingness to permit their participation.
 It is our belief that participation in athletic activities will provide opportunities and experiences to assist the student-athlete in personal growth.